krisztin/krisztin.github.io/_posts/2017-10-21-fcc-weather.md

 date:   2017-10-21 11:15:06 +0100
 category: [play]
 tags: [freeCodeCamp, build]
+excerpt: "<p>Building a single page app using a simple weather API was one of the fCC challenges.
+Read on for the user story and what gave me a headache.</p>"
 ---

 Since I have decided to become a Developer I have been studying on freeCodeCamp.
-It’s an amazing, free online bootcamp with some pretty challenging lessons and challenges.
+It’s an amazing, free online bootcamp with some pretty challenging lessons and build challenges.

 ### Weather API